top of page

 Each person reacts to drugs differently, and so each prescribed medication might have one or two side effects on the patient.
 As the number of medications increases, so does the likelihood of experiencing adverse, cumulative side effects.

-The side effects from each drug might be mild, but when the drugs are taken simultaneously, these side effects can be aggravated and lead to medical complications.
+The side effects from each drug might be mild, but when the drugs are taken simultaneously, these side effects are aggravated and lead to medical complications.

-Multiple medications can mean different dosages, timing, and routes, which can be difficult for an older person to manage effectively.
+Multiple medications require different dosages, timing, and routes, which is difficult for an older person to manage effectively.

 This is often a result of the medication-related complications that arise, like adverse drug reactions, complicated side effects, and drug-drug interactions.

-The following practical strategies can be used to reduce the risk of polypharmacy in older adults:
+The following practical strategies are used to reduce the risk of polypharmacy in older adults:

 When a patient’s profile reflects that they have comorbidities (two or more chronic conditions), pharmacists should pay closer attention to all the patient’s prescribed medications and reconcile their medication history to identify potential drug interactions, predict adverse drug reactions, and take measures to prevent them.

-Pharmacists can also ensure the patient uses only one drug that performs the same purpose.
+Pharmacists must also ensure the patient uses only one drug that serves the same purpose.

-Proper medication reconciliation can be guaranteed (to a large extent) when electronic health records are utilized for patients.
+Proper medication reconciliation guarantees (to a large extent) that electronic health records are utilized for patients.

-This guarantees that the pharmacists and other relevant healthcare professionals are aware of changes in the patient’s medications, and even if the patient sees different professionals, all the necessary information needed for diagnosing and prescribing the proper medications is within reach.
+This ensures that pharmacists and other relevant healthcare professionals are aware of changes in the patient’s medications, and even if the patient sees different professionals, all the necessary information needed for diagnosing and prescribing the proper medications is readily available.

 This method is another effective approach to reducing polypharmacy in older adults.